github-education-resources/PR-Pao-de-Queijo-Request/README.md

 # GitHub x PR Pão de Queijo

-## How to join PR Pão de Queijo
+## Como participar do PR Pão de Queijo
-There are three steps to join and receive your free Pão de Queijo.
+Para participar e receber o seu Pão de Queijo gratuito, você precisa seguir os três passos descritos abaixo.

-### 1. Create a Pull Request to this repository
+### 1. Faça um Pull Request neste repositório
 TODO: screen recording making a PR from the browser

 Replace <YOUR-USERNAME> with your GitHub username in this guide.
 Please note that the <YOUR-USERNAME> is Case Sensitive.
 For Example, if your username is MonaTheOctocat, using anything other than it like monatheoctocat or monaTheoctocat will throw an error while submitting the Pull Request, make sure you're using the exact same case as your username in both the folder name and file name.